M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Multi-Server-Mode/Task-Queues/index.md

 Task queues should be used in place of background operations when targeting Multi-Server Mode.
 This ensures that the operations are correctly processed when multiple M-Files servers may be connected to a vault.

-An alpha release of the VAF Extensions library contains various [helper methods for creating task queues](https://github.com/M-Files/VAF.Extensions.Community/blob/multiservermode/MFiles.VAF.Extensions/master/ExtensionMethods/VaultApplicationBaseExtensionMethods.cs).
+The VAF Extensions library contains various [helper methods for creating task queues](https://github.com/M-Files/VAF.Extensions.Community/blob/master/MFiles.VAF.Extensions/MultiServerMode/ExtensionMethods/VaultApplicationBaseExtensionMethods.cs).
 {:.note}

 ## Task queue types